-The console-grade sequel to the original CarX.
-Real-time multiplayer drift battles, tandem competitions, deep car tuning, and a physics engine the drift community treats as the mobile reference.
-The modified build below ships with all cars and tracks unlocked and an open in-game currency wallet.
+This is the console-grade sequel to the original CarX.
+You get real-time multiplayer drift battles, tandem competitions, deep car tuning, and a physics engine the drift community treats as the mobile reference.
+The modified build below ships with every car and track unlocked and an open in-game currency wallet.

 What is CarX Drift Racing 2

 CarX Drift Racing 2 is the second-generation drifting simulator from CarX Technologies, the studio behind the original CarX Drift Racing and CarX Street.
-It keeps the physics-first identity of the series and adds online multiplayer, a tandem drift mode where two cars score the same line, and a significantly larger career.
-Visual fidelity jumps a tier: shadow detail, lighting, and tire smoke all read closer to a console build than a phone game.
+It keeps the physics-first identity of the series and adds online multiplayer, a tandem drift mode where two cars score the same line, and a much larger career.
+The visuals jump a tier too.
+Shadow detail, lighting, and tire smoke all read closer to a console build than a phone game.

-Casual players treat it as a touch-screen drift sandbox, dialing throttle and brake to keep a car sliding through a corner.
-Sim drift fans use the deep tuning panel - camber, toe, brake bias, gear ratios - to set up a car the way they would in iRacing or Assetto Corsa.
-Both groups share the same physics model; the difference is how far you push the setup.
+Casual players treat it as a touch-screen drift sandbox, working the throttle and brake to keep a car sliding through a corner.
+Sim drift fans dig into the deep tuning panel, setting camber, toe, brake bias, and gear ratios the way they would in iRacing or Assetto Corsa.
+Both groups share the same physics model.
+The difference is how far you push the setup.

 Why people install the mod

-The vanilla game is free, but progression is tuned around grinding in-game currency to unlock cars and parts.
-The mod removes that gate - every car is in the garage from the start, every track is selectable from the main menu, and the cash balance does not drop when you buy a part or a livery wrap.
+The vanilla game is free, but progression is built around grinding in-game currency to unlock cars and parts.
+The mod takes that gate away.
+Every car is in the garage from the start, every track is selectable from the main menu, and your cash balance does not drop when you buy a part or a livery wrap.

-For drift fans who want to study setups across the whole fleet rather than grind one car, that shortcut is the point.
-The physics model is unchanged; you still earn your line on the track, just with the parts catalog already open.
+For drift fans who want to study setups across the whole fleet instead of grinding one car, that shortcut is the whole point.
+The physics model is unchanged, so you still earn your line on the track.
+You just do it with the parts catalog already open.

 Screenshots